JuliaLinearAlgebra/GenericLinearAlgebra.jl/README.md

 6.370285271475041598951769618847832429030388948627697440637424244721679386430589
 ```

 The package also includes functions for the blocked Cholesky and QR factorization, the self-adjoint (symmetric) and the general eigenvalue problem.
-None of these functions are exported or extend Base methods, so, for now, the functions must be fully qualified
+These routines can be accessed by fully qualifying the names

 ```jl
 julia> using LinearAlgebra